 It turned out that the Department of Magical Law Enforcement was very pleased with his actions during the war, even the parts that embarrassed him, like leaving Harry when the Horcrux hunt seemed aimless.
 Mr. Runninheid praised him for independence of thought, and Lieutenant Ketchum said she was impressed by Ron’s ability to remember and apply things he had learned from a variety of sources.

 They were holding a place for him in the 1999-2000 Auror training class.
 The only requirement he had to fulfill for admission was to finish his N.E.W.T. year at Hogwarts.
-And Professor McGonagall offered him a tutoring position, supervised by Madam Hooch, teaching the primary years about magical games and sports.
+And Professor McGonagall had offered him a tutoring position, supervised by Madam Hooch, teaching the primary years about magical games and sports!

 But Ron realized that his news might have to wait until he and Hermione could be alone, because they were meeting Hogwarts friends for lunch.
 He wasn’t sure who would show up, but certainly Harry would be there, and any mention of careers made Harry very uncomfortable.